trentlarson/endorser-ch/CHANGES/history/PLAN-type-change-guard.md

 ## Findings during implementation

+- **Replay protection is pinned by tests** (`test/controller-endorser-3-skills.js`, "Replay protection" block): a JWT with a tampered `iat` and the original signature → 400 `JWT_VERIFY_FAILED`; the identical JWT resent → 400 duplicate;
+  the issuer re-signing the same content with a new `iat` → 201 (deliberate: a fresh assertion by the key holder, not a replay).
+- **`Credentials.createVerification` discards any supplied `iat`** and did-jwt stamps the current second, so `jwtTemplate.iat` in `test/util.js` has no effect anywhere in the suite.
+Tests that need a controlled `iat` must call did-jwt's `createJWT` directly (payload `iat` overrides the default), as the replay tests and `controller-endorser-1-basics.js:765` do.
+A duplicate test built on `createVerification` is timing-dependent across a second boundary.
+- The suite-7 test "user 1 gets no results" failed once (run 7 of 8) with a 404
+  whose only source is the route-not-found catch-all; it passed on every other run and touches no changed code path.
+Treated as transient.

 - **Production audit (step 12a) result:** the only handles not created by this server are `Person` records on DIDs — 11 with `http://schema.org`, 4 with `https://schema.org`.
 No `Offer`/`GiveAction`/other type carries an external